 Teaching digital journalism at the University of Connecticut.
 Former online news editor with 17 years experience.
 Researching future of journalism, trends in online commenting, anonymity and digital reputation.

-Marie K. Shanahan is an assistant professor of journalism at the University of Connecticut.
+Marie K. Shanahan is an associate professor of journalism at the University of Connecticut.